wearetechnative/terraform-aws-organization-backup/README.md

 Sometimes it looks like AWS Backup is not working but it simply could take hours(!) before something happens.

 Enable AWS EventBridge rules on `aws.backup` to closely monitor events and issues since you can also see CloudTrail events.
+These events also tend to happen long before anything is visible in the web console.

 ## Usage

-To use this module see the ./examples directory for the 2 main workflows.
-External vault indicates a cross-account setup only.
+To use this module see the ./examples directory for the 3 main supported and tested workflows with EBS, S3 and RDS.

 *ALWAYS* make sure you see your resources in 'Protected Resources' before assuming that the backup plan is correctly configured.